 The primary financial objective of the investment management of the endowment is to preserve and enhance its real (inflation-adjusted) purchasing power while providing a relatively predictable, stable, and constant (in real terms) stream of earnings for current use.
 The long-term investment goal of the endowment is to attain a total return of at least 4.0% plus inflation net of fees and expenses.
 The investment objectives of the endowment are based upon a long-term investment horizon allowing interim fluctuations to be viewed in an appropriate perspective.
 Most of the University's endowment is maintained in the long-term investment pool managed by the University's Joint Investment Committee.
-The total annual return for the long-term investment pool was 9.3% and 12.7% in fiscal years 2018 and 2017, respectively.
-The average annual return over the 5-year period ending June 30, 2018 and 2017, was 8.0% and 8.3%, respectively.
+The total annual return for the long-term investment pool was 5.2%, 9.3% and 12.7% in fiscal years 2019, 2018 and 2017, respectively.
+The average annual return over the 5-year period ending June 30, 2019, 2018 and 2017 was 5.9%, 8.0% and 8.3%, respectively.

 The University distributes endowment earnings in a way that balances the annual support needed for operational purposes against the requirement to preserve the future purchasing power of the endowment.
 The endowment spending-rate policy is based on total return, not just cash earnings.
-The total distribution for the endowment was \$43.2 million in fiscal 2018 and \$40.5 million in fiscal 2017.
+The total distribution for the endowment was \$46.8 million in fiscal 2019, \$43.2 million in fiscal 2018, and \$40.5 million in fiscal 2017.

 The University's endowments consist of permanent (true), term and quasi endowments.
 Permanent or true endowments are funds received from donors stipulating that the principal gift remain inviolate and be invested in perpetuity with the income generated from the investment to be expended for a specific purpose as designated by the donor.
-These permanent endowments increased \$67.0 million to \$725.9 million for fiscal 2018.
+These permanent endowments increased \$26.5 million to \$752.4 million for fiscal 2019 and \$67.0 million to \$725.9 million for fiscal 2018.
 Term endowments are those funds received from donors that function as endowments until a specified event occurs.
-The University's term endowments increased by \$2.0 million to \$55.4 million in fiscal 2018.
+The University's term endowments decreased by \$2.8 million to \$52.6 million in fiscal 2019 and increased by \$2.0 million to \$55.4 million in fiscal 2018.
 Quasi endowments primarily consist of unrestricted funds that have been designated by the University for long-term investment purposes, and therefore, act as endowments.
-The University's restricted and unrestricted quasi endowments increased by \$27.3 million in fiscal 2018 to \$449.0 million.
+The University's restricted and unrestricted quasi endowments increased by \$130.9 million in fiscal 2019 to \$579.9 million and increased \$27.3 million in fiscal 2018 to \$449.0 million.

 From a net position perspective, earnings from the endowment, while expendable, are mostly restricted in use by the donors.
-It is important to note that of the University's endowment funds, only \$286.5 million, or 23.3%, can be classified as unrestricted net position in 2018 and \$266.2 million, or 23.4% in 2017.
+It is important to note that of the University's endowment funds, only \$304.3 million, or 22.0%, can be classified as unrestricted net position in 2019, \$286.5 million, or 23.3% in 2018 and \$266.2 million, or 23.4% in 2017.
 From this unrestricted endowment, a significant portion of the income is internally designated by the University for scholarships, fellowships, professorships, and research efforts.